Hudson's Bay shares drop after security breach at Saks, Lord&Taylor stores

 TORONTO: Hudson's Bay shares dropped on Monday after the Canadian department store operator reported security breaches at some of its Saks Fifth Avenue, Saks OFF 5th and Lord & Taylor stores on Sunday.

-The company's shares fell as much as 6.2 percent and were trading 5.7 percent lower at CUS$8.41 as of 9:37 ET (1337 GMT), compared with a 0.2 percent loss on the Toronto stock benchmark.
-It was the second-biggest decliner on the index.
+The company's shares fell as much as 6.2 percent but were trading just 1.7 percent lower at CUS$8.77 shortly after midday.

 Hudson's Bay said on Sunday it was the victim of a security breach that compromised data on payment cards used at some stores in North America, and that it had "taken steps to contain" the breach.